-A slow and steady approach to sustainable habit change, Kaizen is a philosophy of continual improvement.
-It focuses on small details – in fact, no aspect of our performance is considered too small for being worthy of improvement.
+A slow and steady approach to sustainable habit change, kaizen is a philosophy of continual improvement.
+It focuses on small details.
+In fact, no aspect of our performance is considered too small to be worthy of improvement.

 - Credé, M., Tynan, M. C., & Harms, P. D. (2017).
 Much ado about grit: A meta-analytic synthesis of the grit literature.
 Journal of Personality and Social Psychology, 113(3), 492–511.

 - Duckworth, A. L. (2016).
 Grit: The power of passion and perseverance.
 London: Vermilion.

 - Duckworth, A. L., Kirby, T., Tsykayama, E., Berstein, H., & Ericsson, K. (2010).
 Deliberate practice spells success: Why grittier competitors triumph at the National Spelling Bee.
 Social Psychology and Personality Science, 2, 174–181.

 - Duckworth, A. L., Peterson, C., Matthews, M. D., & Kelly, D. R. (2007).
 Grit: Perseverance and passion for long-term goals.
 Journal of Personality and Social Psychology, 92, 1087–1101.

 - Duckworth, A. L., & Quinn, P. D. (2009).
 Development and validation of the Short Grit Scale (Grit-S).
 Journal of Personality Assessment, 91, 166–174.

 - Dweck, C. S. (2017) Mindset: Changing the way you think to fulfill your potential.
 Revised edition.
 London: Robinson.